w314/notes/javaNotes/javaBasics.md

 ### Scope

+When a variable is declared in a Java program, it is attached to a specific scope within the program, which determines where the variable resides.

 > What are the different scopes in Java?

-- Instance, or object, scope
-- Class, or static, scope
-- Method scope
-- Block scope
+- `Instance, or object scope` - The variable is attached to individual objects created from the class.
+- `Class, or static scope` - Resides on the class definition itself.
+- `Method scope` - Declared within a method block; only available within the method in which they are declared.
+- `Block scope` - Only exist within the specific control flow block (for, while, etc.)

 > If I define a variable within a method, how can I access its value outside of the method?

-When a variable is declared in a Java program, it is attached to a specific scope within the program, which determines where the variable resides.
-The different scopes of a variable in Java are:

 ### Classes